Manju728/useful-scripts/README.md

-# useful-shell-scripts
+# useful-scripts
-Some useful shell scripts
+Some useful scripts